Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ##### QuakeML

-The file can also be strore in the native XML format.
+The catalog can also be stored in the native XML format, which is QuakeML's traditional format.
+QuakeML, being a structured XML-based format, offers a robust platform for standardizing the description of seismic events and their associated parameters.
+For those familiar with the format and looking to integrate with other systems that recognize QuakeML, using the native XML format is advantageous.
+However, it's essential to be aware of the modifications made for the μseismic context to ensure compatibility.

 ### System or Inventory information